Afternoon Tea in Victoria

 Hours of Operation

-Tea Service starts at Noon daily with the last seating at 3:45 p.m.
+Tea Service starts at 12:00pm daily with the last seating at 3:45 p.m.
 We recommend an hour to enjoy your Afternoon Tea experience.

-Evening Tea is also available starting at 7:00 p.m. with the last seating at 9:00 p.m. on Thursday, Friday and Saturday evenings from May until September.
+Evening Tea is available starting at 7:00 p.m. with the last seating at 9:00 p.m. on Thursday, Friday and Saturday evenings May to September.

 May 1, 2015 - September 30, 2015 - $63.00 CAD per person.